ESMValGroup/ESMValTool_Tutorial/_episodes/06-preprocessor.md

 >
 {:.challenge}

->
 > ## Pro-tip: YAML anchors
-> If you want to avoid repetition, you can use YAML anchors as seen in the recipe above.
+> If you want to avoid retyping the arguments used in your preprocessor, you can use YAML anchors as seen in the `anomalies` preprocessor specifications in the recipe above.
 {:.callout}

 > ## Additional datasets
 >
 > So far we have defined the datasets in the datasets section of the recipe.
 > However, it's also possible to add specific datasets only for specific
-> variable groups.
-Look at the documentation to learn about the
+> variables or variable groups.
+Take a look at the documentation to learn about the
-> 'additional_datasets' keyword, and add a second dataset only for one of the
+> `additional_datasets` keyword [here][additional-datasets]{:target="_blank"}, and add a second dataset only for one of the
 > variable groups.
 >
 > > ## Solution